slarrauri/slarrauri/docs/cv_castellano.md

     🐣 https://twitter.com/slarrauri

 ### Habilidades Técnicas
-Estas son algunas de las tecnologías que mas he usado a lo largo de mi carrera que comenzó allá por el año 2003:
+Estas son algunas de las tecnologías que he usado a lo largo de mi carrera que comenzó allá por el año 2003:
 !!! note ""

     - Flutter, 4 años
     - Dart, 4 años
     - Solidity 1 año
+    - Python 1 año
     - HTML, CSS, Javascript, 8 años
     - Bootstrap 8 años
     - PHP, 8 años